The Couch Critics

-The Couch Critic is your laid-back guide to movies and TV shows that deserve your attention—or maybe don’t.
-Nathan dives deep into storytelling, character development, and cinematic style with a sharp eye and a wry sense of humor.
+The Couch Critics is your laid-back guide to movies and TV shows that deserve your attention—or maybe don’t.
+Nathan, along with a rotating door of eclectic co-hosts, dives deep into storytelling, character development, and cinematic style with a sharp eye and a wry sense of humor.
 Whether it’s a blockbuster hit, a hidden gem, or a cult classic, Nathan’s relatable approach ensures every episode feels like a cozy chat with a friend who just happens to love film.
-Perfect for casual watchers and cinephiles alike, The Couch Critic brings thoughtful critique without the fluff.
-Grab your favorite snack, settle in, and let Nathan guide you through the world of screen entertainment.
+Perfect for casual watchers and cinephiles alike, The Couch Critics bring thoughtful critique without the fluff.
+Grab your favorite snack, settle in, and let Nathan and friends guide you through the world of screen entertainment.

 Episodes